spiceai/docs/spiceaidocs/docs/features/search/index.md

   }'
 ```

-See [/v1/search](/api/http/search) for API reference.
+For more details, see the [API reference for /v1/search](/api/http/search).

-### Chunking
+### Chunking Support

-Spice supports chunking a table's column prior to being embedded.
-This is useful for large text columns (e.g. [Document Tables](/components/data-connectors/index.md#document-support)), where a small part of the content may be relevant to the query.
-Chunking is also configured in the dataset.
+Spice also supports chunking of content before embedding, which is useful for large text columns such as those found in [Document Tables](/components/data-connectors/index.md#document-support).
+Chunking ensures that only the most relevant portions of text are returned during search queries.
+Chunking is configured as part of the embedding configuration.

 ```yaml
 datasets: